proactionlab/fmroi-docs/docs/roi_creation.md

 - **Inputs:**

     - **srcvol:** 3D matrix, usually a data volume from a nifti file.<br>
-    - **premask:** Binary 3D matrix with same size as srcvol.
+    - **premask:** Binary 3D matrix with same size as *srcvol*.
 If premask is not a binary matrix, maxkmask will consider as ROI all non-zero elements.<br>
     - **kvox:** Integer that defines the number of non-zero elements in mask.<br>

 - **Output:**

-    - **mask:** Binary 3D matrix with the same size as srcvol.<br>
+    - **mask:** Binary 3D matrix with the same size as *srcvol*.<br>

 Regiongrowingmask
 -----------------

-Regiongrowingmask is a region growing algorithm that groups neighboring voxels from a seed iteratively according to a rule.
-The regiongrowingmask has three rules for growing (grwmode), ascending, descending and similarity to the seed, and three other rules for stopping growth, maximum number of voxels (nvox), region set by a mask (premask), and maximum difference in values between the seed and its neighbors (diffratio).
+Regiongrowingmask is a region growing algorithm that groups neighboring voxels from a *seed* iteratively according to a rule.
+The regiongrowingmask has three rules for growing (grwmode), ascending, descending and similarity to the *seed*, and three other rules for stopping growth, maximum number of voxels (*nvox*), region set by a mask (*premask*), and maximum difference in values between the *seed* and its neighbors (*diffratio*).

 - **Syntax:**